30 December 2022

 Follow-ups are necessary to ensure a healthy recovery.
 Routine follow-up visits will be scheduled with your orthopedic surgeon during the first year at one week, two weeks, six weeks, three months, six months and 12 months after your surgery.
 You will be asked to return for annual visits after that to assess the function and status of your implant.

 The majority of shoulder surgeries are successful these days.
-Various factors play a vital role in the recovery period of shoulder surgeries, such as age, complications, and the doctor's expertise.
+Various factors play a vital role in the shoulder surgery recovery time, such as age, complications, and the doctor's expertise.

-Moreover, platforms like , having doctors with years of clinical excellence, and the use of world-class technology for innovative care in the orthopedics field are your best choice in making shoulder replacement surgeries immensely successful.
+Moreover, platforms like NeemTree Health Care, having doctors with years of clinical excellence, and the use of world-class technology for innovative care in the orthopedics field are your best choice in making shoulder replacement surgeries immensely successful.
 Their shoulder replacement surgery cost in India is affordable while providing best-in-class treatment to ensure a healthy and steady recovery.